AshadeSamson/personal-site/README.md

 # Personal Webiste

-This is the codebase for my personal website, a lightweight, fully responsive site created with plain HTML, CSS, and vanilla JavaScript.
+This is the codebase for my personal website, a lightweight, fully responsive site created with HTML-5, CSS, and vanilla JavaScript.
 It highlights my skills and portfolio, featuring custom JavaScript functionality for dynamic content and animations.

 ## Key Features